mseminatore/ann/README.md

 The goal of this library is to provide a compact, light-weight, portable library of primitives that can be used for training and evaluating Neural Networks.
 The code is written in ANSI C for portability.
-It is compiled and tested regularly on Windows (x86 and x64) and Mac OSX (Intel and Mx).
+It is compiled and tested regularly on Windows (x86 and x64) using Visual Studio and clang, and Mac OSX (Intel and Mx) using clang.
+It should build fine on Linux using gcc.

 There are two main components to the library.
 The first is a lightweight Tensor library, `tensor.c`.
 The second is a minimal training and inference runtime, `ann.c`.
 Integrating the code into another application requires adding these two files to the project or linking to the libann library.

 > The tensor library is not meant to be a comprehensive library.
 It provides only
-> the functions needed to support the inference runtime.
+> the minimal set of functions needed to support the inference runtime.

 # Tensor library